federicalupo/model-in-the-loop-fig-lang/README.md

 # FLUTE Extension: Figurative Language Understanding through Textual Explanations

-In this repository we propose some extensions to the work of Tuhin Chakrabarty, A. Saakyan, and Debanjan Ghosh on FLUTE for the project of the course Deep Natural Language Processing.
+In this repository we propose some extensions to the work of Tuhin Chakrabarty, A. Saakyan, and Debanjan Ghosh on FLUTE project as part of the course Deep Natural Language Processing.

 ## Actual work